Matteodambr/ASMAD_ANSYS_Lecture/README.md

 1. Cantilever beam (+ comparison w/ analytical solution)
 2. Fixed-Fixed beam (+ comparison w/ analytical solution)
 3. Simplified spacecraft (BC examples, point- and distributed-mass, remote points, relevant structural analyses - modal - quasi-static - sine - random vibration - shock, retrieval of stress/deformations)

+/*
+ * Copyright © 2024 Matteo D'Ambrosio
+ *
+ * This program is free software: you can redistribute it and/or modify
+ * it under the terms of the GNU General Public License as published by
+ * the Free Software Foundation, either version 3 of the License, or
+ * (at your option) any later version.
+ *
+ * This program is distributed in the hope that it will be useful,
+ * but WITHOUT ANY WARRANTY; without even the implied warranty of
+ * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+ * GNU General Public License for more details.
+ *
+ * You should have received a copy of the GNU General Public License
+ * along with this program.
+If not, see <https://www.gnu.org/licenses/>.
+ */